How Do I Backwash a Sand Filter in My Fiberglass Pool?

 • Programmable

-The Polaris F9450 is a lightweight robotic cleaner that can clean your pool in under two hours.
-The “Aqua Trax” tires enable the Polaris to move freely over any surface–floors, steps, and walls.
-It has a navigation system that automatically controls the robot’s position, allowing cleaning coverage without hang-ups.
-The cleaner also uses the Vortex system, a pool vacuum system that filters out particles and quickly gathers large debris.
-With a 7-Day programmable timer, you can customize your settings and select the cleaning modes that work best for you.
+The Polaris 9450 Sport is a lightweight robotic cleaner that can clean your pool in less than two hours.
+The “Aqua Trax” tires enable the Polaris to move freely across floors, steps, and walls.
+It has a navigation system that automatically controls the robot’s position, providing cleaning coverage without hang-ups.
+The 9450 Sport uses Polaris’s Vortex Vacuum technology that filters out particles and quickly gathers large debris.
+With a seven-day programmable timer, you can customize your settings and select the cleaning modes that work best for you.
+After cleaning, the 4950 Sport surfaces at the touch of a button, waits for you to grab it, then automatically evacuates water for effortless removal from the pool.

 Highlights: